Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 > - The connector can only ingest tables with **sys_id** columns present.
 > - ServiceNow views are not supported.
 Instead of ingesting these views, you should synchronize all tables for the underlying view and join the synchronized tables in Snowflake.
 > - Incremental updates occur only for tables with **sys_updated_on** or **sys_created_on** columns.
 > - For tables that do not have sys_updated_on or sys_created_on columns, the connector uses **truncate and load** mode.
+In this mode, the table is always ingested using the initial load approach, and newly ingested data replaces the old data.

-1. In the **Snowflake Connector for ServiceNow** window, select **Select Tables**.
+1. In the **Snowflake Connector for ServiceNow** window, under the status for the connector, which displays "Start Data Sync", select **Select Tables**.

 1. To be able to run our test query later, we need to ingest a couple of tables.
-From the search window enter **incident** and check the box next to it and choose a 24 hour sync time.
+From the search window enter **incident** and check the box next to it and choose a 30 minute sync time.

 1. To choose other tables, clear the search, put the table name and select the checkbox.
 Do this for the following tables: